 OneDrive is one of the best cloud storage services in the world, but that does not necessarily mean that everyone likes it.
-If you have it on your Windows computer, but you do not want it, you might be searching for a way to remove it.
-Maybe you want that because you prefer other cloud services and apps like Google Drive or Dropbox.
-Or perhaps you do not use cloud storage at all.
-Whatever your reason is for wanting to uninstall OneDrive from Windows, this guide shows you how it is done, in Windows 10, Windows 7, and in Windows 8.1.
-Let's begin:
+If you have it on your Windows computer, but you don't want it, you might be searching for a way to remove OneDrive.
+Maybe you want to do that because you prefer other cloud services (and apps) such as Google Drive or Dropbox.
+Or perhaps you don't use cloud storage at all.
+Whatever your reason is for wanting to uninstall OneDrive from Windows, this guide shows you how to remove OneDrive from Windows 10 and Windows 7, and also how to turn off OneDrive in Windows 8.1:

 How to remove OneDrive from Windows 10

 In Windows 10, to get rid of OneDrive from your computer, you can simply uninstall it.
 The fastest and easiest way to do it is from the Settings app*.* Launch the Settings app and open the Apps category.

 In the Apps & features list, scroll until you find the Microsoft OneDrive app.